-He started in 2019 and he has the strong belief that YouTube is not only for entertaining, it is not just there for you to kill the time.
+He started in 2019 and he has a strong belief that YouTube is not only for entertainment, it is not just there for you to kill the time.
 He is a journalist that is doing some quality investigations like revealing the identity of the owner of a polemical youtube channel “Lama Faché” or explaining the algorithm of YouTube.
-The default that reproaches his fans to him, his irregularity to publish new videos.
+The default that reproaches his fans to him, is his irregularity to publish new videos.
 I discovered him with his analysis of how the video games company Epic Games was built.
 You can tell that he really worked on building a visual identity in the way he is using filters.

-20 – Le Créatif (Around 0.3M subscribers)
+- Le Créatif

 He is not French!
 This Belgian YouTuber is a French speaker and you can easily hear his Belgian accent.
 He used to be an advertiser and studied communication.
-After working three years in the advertising industry, he decided to quit and start to work freelance.
+After working for three years in the advertising industry, he decided to quit and start to work freelance.
 While working freelance he started to have the idea of creating his own YouTube channel about advertising.
 It is what he did in 2017 with the channel “Le Créatif” translated into English “The Creative”, he talked about actual ads strategy from big companies to some communication mistakes made by Coca-Cola in the 80s for example.

 His real name is Ludovic Bassal before having his YouTube channel this French worked at an important French radio Europe 1 and a French channel LCI.
 His first experience with YouTube was the channel “Le Tatou”, a four-person collective.
 He decided in October 2018 to launch his own channel named “Ludovic B”.
 However, he did not stop producing videos on the other channel “Le Tatou”.
 Ludovic B is creating instructive formats and the keyword is discovery!
 You will learn what the different business models of the French media are or he will go for a day to discover a job.